huny17/startup/README.md

 ### Elevator Pitch

 Are you wanting to test your odds?
 Missing carnival games?
 Or just bored and looking for a new game?
 Cups of Fortune is a simple game that will cure all three ailments.
 Once logged in a member will be given the chance to pick a cup and see what fortune they get.
 Once a cup is chosen a fortune will be revealed.
 This fortune can range from Good Luck, Mediocre Luck, to Bad Luck.
-Which doens't change much.
+Which doesn't change much.

 ...unless you believe in superstitions?